Patient information: Testicular cancer (Beyond the Basics)

 Lymph node removal — The most common sites of spread for testicular cancer are the lymph nodes in the back of the abdomen, called the retroperitoneal lymph nodes.
 Surgical removal (called retroperitoneal lymph node dissection or RPLND) of these nodes is sometimes recommended.

-There are alternatives to RPLND, including periodic physical examination and CT scans (called surveillance or watchful waiting), a short course of chemotherapy, or, in the case of seminomas, low-dose radiation therapy.
+There are alternatives to RPLND, including periodic physical examination and computed tomography [CT] scans (called surveillance or watchful waiting), a short course of chemotherapy, or, in the case of seminomas, low-dose radiation therapy.

 Men with stage II or III testicular cancer may not undergo RPLND at all or may only have it if there is still cancer present after chemotherapy.